Folderr/Docs/Guides/CLI/beta/getting-started.md

 ::: details Windows Installation Note
 We recommend copying Folderr-CLI to a path that is in your user folder and your PATH.

-You can see your path by doing
+You can see your PATH by doing
 ```powershell
 $env:PATH
 ```